odoo/documentation/content/applications/productivity/discuss/advanced/email_servers.rst

 #.
 Odoo searches for an email server having the same "From Filter" as the "From" defined in the outgoing email.
 For example, if the "From" is foo@bar.com, only the email servers having the "From Filter" equals to foo@bar.com will be returned.

 #.
-If not found, Odoo searches for an email server having the same domain in the "From Filter" as in the "From".
-For example, if the "From" is foo@bar.com, only the email servers having the "From Filter" equals to bar.com will be returned.
+If no email servers are found, then Odoo searches for an email server having the same domain in
+the "From Filter" as in the "From" email address of the outgoing email.
+For example, if the "From" email address is test@example.com, only the email servers having the "From Filter" equal to example.com will be returned.

 If no email servers are found after checking for the domain, then Odoo will return all email servers without any "From Filter" set.